Purchase Agreement

 If this dog is found to have a hereditary defect which impacts clinically on its quality of life (excluding dental work) by the age of two years, as certified by a qualified veterinarian at Buyer’s expense, the Breeder has the right to require a second opinion from a nominated Veterinarian of the Breeder’s choice at the Breeder’s expense.

-This warranty does not include viral illnesses, infections, improper bites, hernias, hypoglycemia, or parasites such as Giardia or Coccidosis.
+This guarantee does not include viral illnesses, infections, improper bites, hernias, hypoglycemia, or parasites such as Giardia or Coccidosis.
 It also does not include any illness due to the ingestion of foreign objects, food, chemicals, accidents, or physical injury.

 If the dog is euthanized or in any way disposed of, without the option of a second opinion from the Breeder’s Veterinarian, the Buyer waives all rights to a replacement puppy as compensation.